+Date Revision Modifications

+Number

-Date Revision Number Modifications April, 2012 1.0 Initial release.
+May 2012 1.0 Initial release.

+July 2012 1.1 Updated section 1.1 and Table 1.

 Disclaimers

 Information in this document is provided in connection with Intel® products.
 No license, express or implied, by estoppel or otherwise, to any intellectual property rights is granted by this document.
 Except as provided in Intel®'s Terms and Conditions of Sale for such products, Intel® assumes no liability whatsoever, and Intel disclaims any express or implied warranty, relating to sale and/or use of Intel products including liability or warranties relating to fitness for a particular purpose, merchantability, or infringement of any patent, copyright or other intellectual property right.
 Intel products are not intended for use in medical, life saving, or life sustaining applications.
 Intel may make changes to specifications and product descriptions at any time, without notice.